 How do you sustain your practice?

-There are daily roadblocks and generally they revolve around the necessary questions of finance or admin.
-If the roadblock is a looming deadline then the adrenaline kicks in to get through it but the hardest roadblocks are sometimes best ignored for a few hours.
+There are daily roadblocks, and generally they revolve around the necessary questions of finance or admin.
+If the roadblock is a looming deadline then the adrenaline kicks in to get through it, but the hardest roadblocks are sometimes best ignored for a few hours.
 When things are going well, you have momentum, and it’s like you are smashing them in a Sherman tank.
 But often it’s like the creative harr rolls in and you lose sight of what’s happening, and you feel cold and a bit depressed.
 Those days I force myself to get out, turn off the phone, avoid social media and see friends or go for a walk somewhere new.
 That’s usually when new ideas come.
 Fatigue is the worst culprit, as the grind of work wears you down.
 I can’t understate the value of a good night’s sleep or time off.
 Then you have the energy to tackle the problem.

 Are there any resources that you’ve found particularly helpful?

 Older people.
 They offer a perspective that our immediate peers cannot.
-We may think the world is so new and different; that they are cynical old dinosaurs, but the most innovative artists I know are far older than me.
+We may think the world is so new and different, and that they are cynical old dinosaurs, but the most innovative artists I know are far older than me.
 They can read the trends, ignore the froth and bring a life of experience to new events.
 Reading biographies often helps to show us that.

 What do you love most about what you do?

 Being on the ground, with my cameras, actually making the work.
 To witness and document life as it unfolds before me.

 What’s the best piece of advice you have been given so far?